knurling-rs/knurling-session-20q4/src/sessions/external_rgb.md

 An example of this implementation can be found here: [2_hello_external_led.rs](https://github.com/knurling-rs/knurling-sessions-20q4/blob/main/src/bin/2_hello_external_led.rs).

 You can either work on the same file from the hello world example, or work on a copy of it.
-We asume, that you have access to the p0 pins.
+We assume, that you have access to the p0 pins.
 In the first example, we configured one pin.
-That one pin was special in the sense, that it only gives access to one of the onboard LEDs.
+That one pin was special in the sense, that it only gives access to one of the onboard LED's.
 Now we need three [GPIO](../glossary.html#gpio) pins, one for red, one for blue one for green.

-✅ Configute three gpio pins, P0.03, P0.04 and P0.28 into [push-pull-output](../glossary.html#push-pull-output) pins, the initial level is High for common anode, and Low for common cathode.
+✅ Configure three gpio pins, P0.03, P0.04 and P0.28 into [push-pull-output](../glossary.html#push-pull-output) pins, the initial level is High for common anode, and Low for common cathode.

 ✅ Add a 1000ms delay.